Skip to content

 Updating Enclave

-The Windows Tray application will prompt users when an updated version of Enclave is available.
+The Windows desktop app will prompt users when an updated version of Enclave is available.
 Following the click here to upgrade link in the yellow bar will terminate any Enclave connections temporarily while the setup installs the latest version.

 Enclave should be upgraded in-place and will automatically and re-establish connectivity to peers following an update.
 Updating Enclave to a new version should not interrupt connectivity for more than 1 minute in total, in most cases an upgrade takes less than 30 seconds before connectivity is restored.